rstudio/rstudio-docker-products/package-manager/README.md

 3. Mounting a license file at `/var/lib/rstudio-pm/*.lic` or a different path specified using `RSPM_LICENSE_FILE_PATH` that contains a valid license for Posit Package Manager

-**NOTE:** the "offline activation process" is not supported by this image today.
-Offline installations will need to explore using a license server, license file, or custom image with manual intervention.
+**NOTE:** Offline installations will need to use a floating license server, license file, or custom image with manual intervention to successfully activate the instance.

 #### Example usage with a license file